Alireza-Foroughi-uk/Alireza-Foroughi-UK/README.md

 🇬🇧 London-based with 2+ years of experience across the data field, including data engineering and analysis.
 I specialize in building ETL pipelines, processing big data, and developing machine learning models - Actively seeking a new position in the Data field in the United Kingdom

 ### **🛠️ Tech Stack**
-- SQL • Python • Excel • Power BI • Azure
+- SQL • Python • Excel • Power BI • AWS
 - Statistics & Probability

 ### **🏗️ Current Focus:**